abdulali29/networking-labs/vlan-router-on-a-stick/README.md

 # VLAN Router-on-a-Stick Lab

+This lab demonstrates inter-VLAN routing using the Router-on-a-Stick method.

+Multiple VLANs are configured on a Layer 2 switch and connected to a router through a trunk port.
+The router uses subinterfaces with IEEE 802.1Q encapsulation to route traffic between VLANs.

 ## Objective

 The goal of this lab is to configure inter-VLAN routing using the Router-on-a-Stick method with a Cisco router and Layer 2 switch.